2022 Advocacy Accomplishments

-The burden of cancer on patients and families is profound; as such, ACS is deploying a unique tripartite strategy to improve the lives of cancer patients and their families.
-First, we pioneer breakthroughs in prevention, detection, and cure through supporting cutting-edge cancer research.
-We are the largest funder of cancer research outside the US government, currently funding more than $400 million in research grants.
-Our second pillar, Advocacy, is essential to increase access to these cancer breakthroughs through pushing for policies and legislation that help cancer patients and families.
-By activating grassroots volunteers nationwide, ACS CAN fights cancer in city halls, statehouses, and Congress by elevating the patient voice to advance policy change.
-Finally, our critical third pillar is Patient Support, wherein we use innovation to close the gaps in the cancer care continuum by providing education, lodging, transportation, and more.
-Across our three pillars, we touch over 55 million lives per year in 5,000 communities across the country.
+Because the burden of cancer across the nation is immense, and the extent of cancer disparities so unacceptable, the American Cancer Society (ACS) uses a tripartite strategy to improve the lives of cancer patients and their families.
+Research is the first part of ACS’ strategy.
+ACS is the largest funder of cancer research outside the US government, supporting the best and brightest cancer researchers across the nation.
+Innovation is key to beating cancer; however, research is not enough.
+Our second pillar, Advocacy, is essential to increase access to cancer breakthroughs through supporting policies and legislation that help cancer patients.
+By activating grassroots volunteers nationwide, the American Cancer Society Cancer Action Network (ACS CAN), our nonprofit nonpartisan advocacy affiliate, fights cancer in city halls, statehouses, and Congress by elevating the patient voice to advance policy change.
+Finally, our critical third pillar is Patient Support, wherein ACS uses innovation to close the gaps in the cancer care continuum.
+Through Patient Support, ACS touches more than 55 million lives per year in 5,000 communities across the country, providing education, prevention and screening access, patient navigation, transportation, and lodging.

-Through our commitment to these three areas of focus, we are working to ensure that everyone has a fair and just opportunity to prevent, detect, treat, and survive cancer.
-The impact of these programs has been extraordinary, leading to a 32% decline in cancer mortality since 1991.
-For 2023, we aim to accelerate our efforts with your partnership.
-On behalf of all of us, and the patients and families we represent, thank you for your continued support of our work cancer as we know it, for everyone.
+Through our commitment to these three areas of focus, ACS is working to ensure everyone has a fair and just opportunity to prevent, detect, treat, and survive cancer.
+On behalf of all of us, and the patients and families we represent, thank you for your continued support of our work to end cancer as we know it, for everyone.

 Karen E. Knudsen, MBA PhD